getpatchwork/patchwork/docs/deployment.md

 # Deployment

-This document describes the necessary steps to configure patchwork in a production environment.
+This document describes the necessary steps to configure Patchwork in a production environment.
 This requires a significantly "harder" deployment than the one used for development.
-If you are interested in developing patchwork, please refer to [the development guide][doc-development] instead.
+If you are interested in developing Patchwork, please refer to [the development guide][doc-development] instead.

-This document describes a two-node installation of patchwork, consisting of a database sever and an application server.
-It should be possible to combine these machines for smaller patchwork instances.
+This document describes a two-node installation of Patchwork, consisting of a database sever and an application server.
+It should be possible to combine these machines for smaller Patchwork instances.
 It should also be possible to configure high availability deployment through use of additional database and application machines, though this is out of the scope of this document.

 ## Deployment Guides, Provisioning Tools and Platform-as-a-Service

-Before continuing, it's worth noting that patchwork is a Django application.
+Before continuing, it's worth noting that Patchwork is a Django application.
 With the exception of the handling of incoming mail (described below), it can be deployed like any other Django application.
 This means there are tens, if not hundreds, of existing articles and blogs detailing how to deploy an